 A must see during your stay in Bled is the Vintgar gorge, it’s located only a few kilometres from the hostel and you can walk there or take a bus.

 Lights Out Hostel, Malaga, Spain

-A recent addition to the backpacker scene, but a really good hostel with everything you need.
+This is a really good hostel with everything you need.
 The staff are very enthusiastic and helpful and the hostel is located in the centre close to the port and beach and about a 15 minute walk from the main train station Maria Zambrano.
 It’s only five minutes from the train that goes to and from the airport.